 Typhoid vaccine comes in three variations and must be taken at least one week before the potential exposure.

 1. Typbar-TCV: With one dose, this vaccine provides long-term immunity.
 The WHO suggests that it can be given to children over six months of age, living in countries where typhoid is endemic.
 It can be either integrated with the routine vaccinations or taken separately (2).

 2. Inactivated typhoid vaccine or Typhim Vi: Also known as ViCPS, this vaccine is given in one single injection.
-A single dose protects for about two years, after which a booster dose would be required at an interval of every two years.
+A single dose protects for about two years, after which a booster dose would be required at an interval of every three years.
 It is best suited for adults and children who are older than two years of age (3).